 Step 6.
-Check if ‘disk structure corrupted’ error is fixed.
+Check if the ‘disk structure corrupted’ error is fixed.

 Solution 3: Recover Data and Format the Drive

-If you’re unable to solve the error ‘The disk structure in corrupted and unreadable’, it indicates that the storage media has severe logical problems, or it’s physically crashed.
+If you’re unable to solve the error ‘The disk structure is corrupted and unreadable, it indicates that the storage media has severe logical problems, or it’s physically crashed.
 Now the only solution to resolve this error is formatting the drive.
-As you may know, formatting deletes all the data on drive.
+As you may know, formatting deletes all the data on the drive.
 Moreover, if the error is due to any physical issue with the disk, then formatting the drive might not fix the error.